DreamCAD: Scaling Multi-modal CAD Generation using Differentiable Parametric Surfaces: Preliminaries

 where $B_i^n(u)=\binom{n}{i}u^i(1-u)^{n-i}$ and $B_j^m(v)=\binom{m}{j}v^j(1-v)^{m-j}$ are Bernstein basis functions and $(u,v) \in [0,1]^2$.
 For a bicubic case $n=m=3$.
 This formulation is differentiable with respect to both control points and weight.
 It is worth noting that the weights $w_{ij}$ must remain non-negative, as negative weights can lead to degenerate or invalid surface evaluations.

-\textbf{Differentiable Mesh Generation:} Given a set of Bézier patches $\{S_k\}_{k=1}^K$, we generate meshes through differentiable tessellation~\cite{drpg} (Figure~\ref{fig:tessellation}).
+\textbf{Differentiable Mesh Generation.} Given a set of Bézier patches $\{S_k\}_{k=1}^K$, we generate meshes through differentiable tessellation~\cite{drpg} (Figure~\ref{fig:tessellation}).
 Each patch $S_k(u,v)$ is evaluated on the $uv$ domain by uniformly sampling $(u,v)$ points on a grid of resolution $r\times r$.
 Adjacent points in this grid define quadrilateral cells, which are then split into triangles to form a locally consistent mesh.
 Neighboring Bézier patches are merged along shared boundaries to ensure $C^0$ connectivity.
 Since $S(u,v)$ is differentiable with respect to its $C$ and $W$, the entire tessellation process supports end-to-end gradient-based optimization.